alxnbl/onenote-md-exporter/README.md

     Page content
     ```
   * `PanDocMarkdownFormat` : choose the markdown syntax to use among [those supported by pandoc](https://pandoc.org/MANUAL.html#general-options).
 Use *GitHub flavor* by default.
+  * `OneNoteLinksHandling` :
+    * KeepOriginal: Keep the original OneNote link format (onenote://...)
+    * ConvertToMarkdown: Convert OneNote links to markdown format "[text](url)" (suggested for Joplin)
+    * ConvertToWikilink (default): Convert OneNote links to wikilink format "[[Page Title|Display Text]]" (suggested for Obsidian).
+It does not support links to section or section groups.
+Links to specific objects inside a page are not supported and will fall back to a link to the whole page.
+    * Remove: Remove all OneNote links from the exported content but keep the text

 ## Joplin Raw Directory